Parxl

 Along with that, I helped to facilitate and lead discussions during workshops and product meetings.

-Apart from project management, I also got the opportunity to work on service-design tasks – re-thinking and proposing new flows for our B2B platforms across the online and offline experience, whilst communicating and aligning it with the product team, and ultimately the management.
+My role was to understand the entire landscape, re-think and re-design new flows for our B2B platforms across the online and offline experience, whilst communicating and aligning it with the product team, and ultimately the management.

 User Experience / User Interface